Ashwini-A09/Bike-Sales-Region-wise-Dashboard/README.md

 # Bike-Sales-Dashboard
-Description : Excel dashboard project analyzing bike purchase trends by customer demographics.
+Excel dashboard project analyzing bike purchase trends by customer demographics.

 # Project Overview
 To analyze customer demographics and behavior to uncover insights that influence bike purchase decisions using Excel pivot tables and dashboards.